-Like we’ve already talk about, roasters love when an international relationship blossoms to the point of being contribute to the lives of farming communities in life-altering ways.
+Like we’ve already talk about, roasters love when international relationship blossoms to the point of contributing to the lives of farming communities in life-altering ways.
 Contributing towards local efforts to build schools, clinics, and wells is the pride of many roasters, including the ones mentioned in this post.

 Roasters are the bridge between the farmer in the coffee forest of Ethiopia and the regular folks enjoying his coffee in a coffee shop somewhere.
 Roasters are the window by which we get a glimpse of life beyond our context and culture.

 The most important investment in a roaster makes is in his effort to bring people and cultures from around the globe together over a great cup of coffee.